thomasbergernz/versitygw/Metrics.md

-failed_count             non-success status requests success_count            success status requests bytes_written            incremented with content-length values for all PutObject/PutPart requests object_created_count     incremented with each PutObject/CreateMultipartUpload rquest bytes_read               incremented with payload size of each GetObject request object_removed_count     incremented with object count for each DeleteObject/DeleteObjects request
+failed_count             non-success status requests success_count            success status requests bytes_written            incremented with content-length values for all PutObject/PutPart requests object_created_count     incremented with each PutObject/CreateMultipartUpload request bytes_read               incremented with payload size of each GetObject request object_removed_count     incremented with object count for each DeleteObject/DeleteObjects request
 ```